jorkey/service-lifecycle-platform/readme.md

 When _Only Alerts_ is selected, only services with an incomplete distribution path are displayed.

 When a consumer is selected, the versions installed on that consumer are displayed.

-### Last Developer Versions Panel

-The latest released and currently realising versions of the developer are displayed.

-### Last Client Versions Panel

-The latest released and currently realising versions of the client are displayed.